Website Privacy Policy

 Third Parties

-The IPC collects and analyzes website usage data strictly for internal purposes.
+The IPC collects and analyzes website usage data solely for internal purposes.
 We do not sell, rent, exchange, or otherwise disclose any information that we collect about our website visitors to third parties, except in the case of a malicious attack or as required by law.

-Email Communications
+Email Communication

 External Sites